+- Greeting Cards that are electronic, have pop-ups, or are oversized.

+- Photographs smaller or larger than 4 in. x 6 in.

+- Unused/blank envelopes, paper, stationary, and stamps.

+- Official documents.

 - Weapons or any plans or materials to make weapons;

 - Explosives or materials to make explosives;

 - Escape plans;

 - Drugs or drug paraphernalia;

 - Flammable materials;

 - Polaroid photos;

-- Pictures, photos (including posters), and greeting cards larger than 5 x 7 inches in width or length;
+- Pictures, photos (including posters), and greeting cards larger than 4 x 6 inches in width or length;

 - Plastic, wood, stone or metal items;

 - Any foreign substance (stains, glitter, and odorous substance);

 - Personal checks or cash;

 - Stamps or other commissary items;

 - Envelopes unless official self-addressed;

 - Material containing portrayals of sexual activity or nudity (material displaying uncovered genitalia or female breasts);

 - Inflammatory material if it constitutes a direct threat to the security and safety of the facility;

-- Hard back books;

 - Any device capable of storing electronic media (videotapes, cassettes, USB drives, CD ROMS, and computer disks);

 - Marking pen, color pencil, and crayon;

-- Packages; and
+- Packages

-- Manila envelopes or envelopes larger than 5 x 7 inches.